milonmaze/privacy-terms-observatory-beta/www.ebay.com/help/policies/member-behaviour-policies/ebay-cookie-notice?id=4267.md

 This User Privacy Notice is effective from June 20, 2020.
 View the previous User Privacy Notice.

 35 min article
-Need more help?
-Chat with us
-1 min wait time
-Other options for you
-Ask the Community
-- opens in new window or tab
 Additional site navigation
 About eBayAnnouncementsCommunitySecurity CenterResolution CenterSeller CenterPoliciesAffiliatesHelp & ContactSite Map